shalenMathew/Reminder-App/README.md

 # Reminder-App
-This app can be used to remind you about your task .It will send u notification at the set time
+This app can be used to remind you about your task.It will send u notification at the set time